 Leandros’ expression softened.
 “Thank you, Roman.
 I know how difficult it is for you to invoke that name.”

-Roman shrugged and looked away.
+Roman shrugged and ran a hand through his hair.
+It was much shorter than Leandros had last seen it.
 “You’ll like Thea, I think.
 She’s a lot of fun.”

 Roman studied him, his expression turning serious.
 “You’ve changed.”

 “If I have, it’s your fault.”